biocore/emp/README.md

 This repository contains the following directories:

-* `protocols` Laboratory protocols and SOPs for sample and metadata collection, sample tracking, amplicon sequencing, shotgun sequencing, and metabolomics.
+* [`methods`](https://github.com/cuttlefishh/emp/tree/emp500/methods) Methods used in EMP analyses.
+Includes sample processing for extraction and sequencing, and computational methods for performing analyses and generating figures for meta-analyses of the EMP dataset.
-* `methods` Computational methods and step-by-step instructions for performing analyses and generating figures for meta-analyses of the EMP dataset.
+* [`protocols`](https://github.com/cuttlefishh/emp/tree/emp500/protocols) Laboratory protocols and SOPs for sample and metadata collection, sample tracking, amplicon sequencing, shotgun sequencing, and metabolomics.
-* `code` IPython notebooks and scripts (Python, Java, R, Bash) developed for meta-analysis of EMP data; this code is used in the top-level directory `methods`.
+* [`code`](https://github.com/cuttlefishh/emp/tree/emp500/code) IPython notebooks and scripts (Python, Java, R, Bash) developed for meta-analysis of EMP data; this code is used in `methods`.
-* `data` Data files resulting from or used in processing and analysis.
+* [`data`](https://github.com/cuttlefishh/emp/tree/emp500/data) Data files resulting from or used in processing and analysis.
-* `papers` Preprints of major meta-analyses of the EMP dataset and links to papers about individual studies.
+* [`papers`](https://github.com/cuttlefishh/emp/tree/emp500/papers) Preprints of major meta-analyses of the EMP dataset and links to papers about individual studies.
-* `presentations` Links to slide decks from presentations on the EMP.
+* [`presentations`](https://github.com/cuttlefishh/emp/tree/emp500/presentations) Links to slide decks from presentations on the EMP.
-* `legacy` Early code, results, and website documents from the initial phase of the EMP (2010-2013).
+* [`legacy`](https://github.com/cuttlefishh/emp/tree/emp500/legacy) Early code, results, and website documents from the initial phase of the EMP (2010-2013).

 ## Getting involved